MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/MSSQL-connector.md

 ## Step 3a: Full crawl (Required)

 In this step, you configure the SQL query that runs a full crawl of the database.
-The full crawl selects all the columns or properties you want to be made **queryable**, **searchable**, or **retrievable**.
+The full crawl selects all the columns or properties where you want to select the options **Query**, **Search**, or **Retrieve**.
 You can also specify ACL columns to restrict access of search results to specific users or groups.

 > [!Tip]
 > To get all the columns that you need, you can join multiple tables.